Robert K. Kraft Field at Lawrence A. Wien Stadium

 Robert K. Kraft Field at Lawrence A. Wien Stadium, officially known as Robert K. Kraft Field at Lawrence A. Wien Stadium at Baker Athletics Complex, is a stadium in the Inwood neighborhood at the northern tip of the island of Manhattan, New York City.
 Part of Columbia University's Baker Athletics Complex, it is primarily used for American football, lacrosse, and track and field events.
 The stadium opened in 1984 and holds 17,100 people.

 The stadium is about 200 feet from the Spuyten Duyvil Creek banks.
 Seats have views of the Hudson River, Henry Hudson Bridge, and Broadway Bridge.
-The location at 218th Street is more than 5 miles north of Columbia's main campus at 116th Street.
+The location at 218th Street is more than 5 mi north of Columbia's main campus at 116th Street.

 History

 Until the 1920s, Columbia's outdoor athletic teams played on South Field, across 116th Street from Low Memorial Library, a site now partially covered by Butler Library.

 In December 1921, financier George Fisher Baker purchased a new site for the university's athletics complex for $700,000.
 The site is at the corner of Broadway, West 218th Street, and Spuyten Duyvil Creek.

 Originally named Baker Field, the facility was dedicated the following April, and the football team began playing there in 1923.
 It was eventually renamed Baker Athletics Complex.
 A 32,000-seat wooden stadium was built on the site in 1928; it was in use until 1982 when it was demolished to make room for the current Wien Stadium.